 Rewriting the working-class story is, in part, about making that plural: stories.
 I’ll give the last word to the memoirist and novelist Cathy Rentzenbrink, who spoke to me in an interview about the need to listen to a diversity of voices, expressing powerfully the value of literature in articulating the truth of experience and the reality of individual lives:

 ‘What do we really write for?
 For me it has to be about trying to find meaning and purpose, and it has to be about trying to communicate honesty; it has to be about trying to find a way to say: I was here in this world, and this is what I saw.’

-Katherine Stanton is studying for a Collaborative Doctoral Award at Northumbria University in partnership with New Writing North.
+Katherine Greenwood is studying for a Collaborative Doctoral Award at Northumbria University in partnership with New Writing North.